notaryproject/notary/CONTRIBUTING.md

 ## Review and Development notes

-- All merges require LGTMs from any 2 maintainers.
+- Merges require LGTMs from any 2 maintainers.
+    - Minor fixes may be merged with a single LTGM
 - We use the git flow model (as best we can) using the `releases` branch as the stable branch, and the `master` branch as the development branch.
 When we get near a potential release, a release branch (`release/<semver>`) will be created from `master`.
 Any PRs that should go into the release should be made against that branch.
 Hotfixes for a minor release will be added to the branch `hotfix/<semver>`.

 ## Vendoring new dependency versions